Battle of Talavera: Actions on the 27th

+Positions on the 28th

 In the morning, it could be seen that the bulk of Cuesta's army held the right while the British formed the left.
 The Spanish right was anchored on the city of Talavera on the Tagus River and followed the course of the Portina stream.
 In the centre the British had built a redoubt, which was backed by the 4th Division and in which they placed a battery of four 3lb light cannons.
 Further to the left, the Medellín hill was held by the 1st Division, with the 2nd Division to its left.
 The 3rd Division plus Fane's and Cotton's cavalry formed the reserve.
 On the far left, Bassecourt's Spanish division was positioned on some high ground near the Sierra de Segurilla.
 Anson's brigade covered the valley between the Medellín and the Segurilla, supported by Alburquerque's Spanish horsemen.

 Joseph and Jourdan massed Victor's I Corps on the French right, holding the hill of Cerro de Cascajal.
 Sébastiani's corps held the centre, while Latour-Maubourg and the Madrid garrison stood in reserve.
 On the French left, Milhaud's horsemen faced almost the entire Spanish army.
 Opposite the Medellín, the Cascajal bristled with 30 French cannon.